-Keyword Description

-PRIVILEGES_USED = (privs[,]) Specifies the privileges of the process to be used in selecting event records.
-The following privileges can be specified:
+Keyword Description PRIVILEGES_USED=(privs[,]) Specifies the privileges of the process to be used in selecting event records.
+The following SEVMS privileges can be specified: UPGRADE DOWNGRADE SYMBIONT_PROCESS_ID Specifies the process ID for the SEVMS print symbiont.
+QUEMGR_JOB_NUMBER Specifies the number of the print job.

-UPGRADE

-DOWNGRADE

-Keyword Description SYMBIONT_ID Specifies the process ID for the print symbiont.
-A wildcard () is allowed.
-JOBNUM Specifies the number of the print job.
-A wildcard () is allowed.